Mody2828/CMM302-Research-Proposal/README_FEASIBILITY_STUDY.md

 - Results are reproducible with the same API key and model version
 - Study demonstrates feasibility for the full research project

+## AI Usage Acknowledgment

+I used ChatGPT (chatgpt.com) to help suggest code improvements and debugging.